 In fact, most rhododendrons thrive in USDA hardiness zones 4 to 8.
 If you are pining for azaleas, you’ll have to be a little more selective.
 Some thrive down to zone 3, but many don’t grow well in such cold regions.
 Avoid species that are borderline hardy in favor of plants hardy to zone 4 if possible.

 You find some top choices for zone 5 rhododendrons in the Northern Lights Series of hybrid azaleas.
 These plants were developed and released by the University of Minnesota Landscape Arboretum.
 Northern Lights rhododendrons are not just borderline zone 5 rhododendrons.
-They are hardy in regions where temperatures drop to -30 degrees to -45 degrees Fahrenheit (C.).
+They are hardy in regions where temperatures drop to -30 degrees to -45 degrees F. (-34 to -43 C.).

 Take blossom color into account when you are picking zone 5 rhododendrons from the Northern Lights series.
 If you want pink flowers, consider “Pink Lights” for pale pink or “Rosy Lights” for deeper pink.

 Rhododendron “White Lights” produce pink buds that open to white flowers.
-For unusual salmon colored flowers, try “Spicy Lights,” a shrub that grows to six feet tall with an eight-foot spread.
-“Orchid Lights” are zone 5 rhododendrons that grow to three feet tall with ivory colored flowers.
+For unusual salmon-colored flowers, try “Spicy Lights,” a shrub that grows to 6 feet (2 m.) tall with an 8 foot (2 m.) spread.
+“Orchid Lights” are zone 5 rhododendrons that grow to 3 feet (1 m.) tall with ivory-colored flowers.

 While Northern Lights are reliable as zone 5 rhododendrons, your selection is not limited to this series.
 A variety of other zone 5 rhododendrons are available.